wso2/docs-is/en/docs/samples/user-store-based-adaptive-auth.md

     This database will be connected to WSO2 Identity Server as a user store named `EMPLOYEES`.
 If you do not already have an existing database, you can create a new LDAP server using Apache Directory Studio (Apache DS).
 See the instructions below to set this up.

 !!! info
-    **Alternatively**, you can also use a Active Directory or JDBC database or an existing LDAP database.
+    **Alternatively**, you can also use an Active Directory or JDBC database, or an existing LDAP database.

 ----